MMdeCastro/ml-zoomcamp/S14_Third_Project/README.md

 + `jupyter notebook`

-and Jupyter will open in your browser, enable 'Collapsible headings' in the Nbextensions menu (see the Jupyter toolbar) and then click on the Jupyter Notebook `Heart_Failure.ipynb`.
+and Jupyter will open in your browser, enable 'Collapsible headings' in the Nbextensions menu (see the Jupyter toolbar) and if you are not already there, find the project folder.
+Then click on the Jupyter Notebook `Heart_Failure.ipynb`.
 It will open in your browser.
-Then follow the instructions in the Jyputer Notebook.
+Then follow the instructions in the Jupyter Notebook.

 When you are finished with the notebook, press 'Quit' in the Jupyter (top right corner) or `Ctrl + c` in the shell, and Jupyter will be closed.